Call us now:

 After determining the type of business you plan to register, the subsequent steps to register for a company in Thailand are outlined below.
 Each step is described in a concise, clear paragraph to guide you through the registration process.

-The company registration process begins with reserving a name at the Department of Business Development (DBD).
-This name must be unique and not similar to any existing company names in Thailand.
-The DBD allows you to propose three names in order of preference.
-The reservation holds for 30 days, giving you time to prepare other documents for registration.
+The company registration process starts with a name reservation at the Department of Business Development (DBD).
+The chosen name must be unique.
+It must not resemble any existing company name in Thailand.
+You may propose three names in order of preference.
+The DBD will review them.
+The approved reservation remains valid for 30 days.
+This period allows you to prepare the remaining registration documents.

 Companies with an annual revenue exceeding 1.8 million baht must register for VAT.
 All companies must also obtain a corporate tax ID from the Revenue Department within 60 days of incorporation or before commencing business operations, whichever is earlier.